michaelsdr/momentumnet/_sources/index.rst.txt

 We can transform a ResNet into a MomentumNet with the same parameters in two lines of codes.
 For instance, the following code instantiates a Momentum ResNet with weights of a pretrained Resnet-101 on ImageNet.
-We set "use_backprop" to False so that activations are not saved during the forward pass, allowing smaller memory consumptions.
+We set "use_backprop" to False so that activations are not saved during the forward pass, allowing smaller memory consumption.

 .. code:: python